wittn-git/EDO-scheduling/README.md

 They can also be passed directly to the executable, after the code in the "src" folder is complied using CMake.

+## Requirements

+The experiments have been ran on Ubuntu 24.04.1 LTS.
+Requirements to use the whole respository (running and analysis of experiments) are:

+- g++ 13.2.0
+- cmake 3.28.3
+- python 3.12.3
+- pdflatex 3.141592653-2.6-1.40.25
+- bash 5.2.21(1)
+- inkscape 1.2.2

+In addition, the python packages specified in "experiments/scripts_analysis/requirements.txt" are needed.

 ## TODO (Revision of paper)

 - [X] Add the robustness experiments